 2. Park mobile tour guide app builder

 26% of parks plan on adding fitness areas while 22% expect to add walking and hiking trails in the coming years.
 These sorts of features and trails need to be advertised to visitors so they know to make use of them.
-A mobile tour guide app is the perfect way to keep visitors abreast of park features both old and new.

 You can create a location-based tour guide using GPS to keep visitors on the right trails and point out landmarks along the way.
 A tour guide app is also super useful for sharing up-to-date safety information, such as trail closures or how to prepare for a visit.